 I’m in Jerusalem, working for the Associated Press.

-I also broadcast the basketball games of Maccabi Haifa in Israel’s top league at Triangle Internet TV.
+For several years I also broadcast the basketball games of Maccabi Haifa in Israel’s top league at Triangle Internet TV.
 Watch the Games

 And in 2013 I also broadcast a weekly baseball game on Sport 5 – Israel’s primary sports channel.